www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/task-archive/2024-09-03-no-code-editor.md

 Want to rename a variable?
 You need extra code for that.
 Want to move a variable definition to a different line?
 You need extra code for that.

+When I started working on no-code,
+I quickly noticed, that in my case there probably are not better visualizations aside from text with some visual guiding elements.
+Visualizing logic simply does not seem to be suitable for alternative representations, which is a lot different for rendering data sets.
 # The Conclusions
 > How it will go on.